 Song received her Ph.D. in Sociology from the the University of California—Los Angeles (UCLA) in 2015, with the dissertation "Social Stratification in Multiple Generations."
 Before that, she completed her Master of Sciences in Statistics at UCLA in 2013, Master of Philosophy in Social Sciences at HKUST in 2010, and Bachelor of Arts with the Highest Academic Honors at Renmin University of China in 2008.

-Her research interests include social stratification and mobility, poverty, inequality, population studies, and quantitative methodology.
-Her current topics of investigation include the gap between factual and perceived inequality, multigenerational social mobility and kinship inequality, the evolution of occupational structure, and statistical methods for characterizing the link between intra- and intergenerational mobility..
+Her research interests include social mobility, occupations and work, population studies, and quantitative methodology.
+Her current topics of investigation include economic mobility through lifecycle and intergenerational processes, the evolution of occupational structure, new occupational ranking and autocoding methods, kinship network, and the link between intra- and intergenerational mobility.

 Song received the 2021 William Julius Wilson Early Career Award from the American Sociological Association.
 Her publications received multiple awards from the American Sociological Association (ASA), the International Sociological Association Research Committee on Social Stratification and Mobility (ISA-RC28), the Integrated Public Use Microdata Series (IPUMS), and the Demographic Research.
 She received the Mentor of the Year Award from the Department of Sociology at the University of Pennsylvania in 2022.
 She has served on the editorial boards of the American Journal of Sociology, Demography, Sociological Methodology, Social Science Research, and Research in Social Stratification and Mobility.